ReneJunior/final-project/README.md

 As previously mentioned, the paper reproductive is located in the "deliver" folder.
 To run the experiment, follow the steps:
 1. Have correctly performed all the installations previously requested.
 2. Clone this repository to your desktop.
-3. Boot the jupyter notebook from the terminal;
+3. Boot the Jupyter Notebook from the terminal.
-4. Deliver folder and locate the preprocessing file called "Reproduction_procedures.ipynb".
+4. Navigate to the deliver folder and locate the preprocessing file called "Reproduction_procedures.ipynb", and run it.
-5. After performing pre-processing, locate the file "Paper_executavel.ipyn".
+5. After performing pre-processing, locate the file "Paper_code.ipynb".
 6. Run all the codes inside, in order, and find the descriptor results in the article.

 Ps: The commands for the identification of the database, was made based on the use of cloning and following the instructions previously mentioned.